rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
 You don’t need to know a lot of those details to finish this
-program: Chapter 4 will cover references in more detail.
+program: Chapter 4 will explain references more thoroughly.
 For now, all you need to know is that like variables, references are immutable by default.
-Hence, you need to write `&mut guess` rather than `&guess` to make it mutable.
+Hence, we need to write `&mut guess` rather than `&guess` to make it mutable.

-You’re not quite done with this line of code.
+We’re not quite done with this line of code.
 Although it’s a single line of text, it’s only the first part of the single logical line of code.
 The second part is this method: